jarelllama/Scam-Blocklist/README.md

 A list of common parked domain messages is used to automatically detect these domains.
 The list can be viewed here: [parked_terms.txt](https://github.com/jarelllama/Scam-Blocklist/blob/main/config/parked_terms.txt)

 If these parked sites no longer contain any of the parked messages, they are assumed to be unparked and are added back into the blocklist.

-## Why the Hosts format is not supported

-Malicious domains often have [wildcard DNS records](https://developers.cloudflare.com/dns/manage-dns-records/reference/wildcard-dns-records/) that allow scammers to create large amounts of subdomain records, such as 'random-subdomain.scam.com'.
-Each subdomain can point to a separate scam site and collating them all would inflate the blocklist size.
-Therefore, only formats supporting wildcard matching are built.

 ## Resources